aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( HashTableConstIteratorSafe< Key, Val > && from)
+gum::HashTableConstIteratorSafe< Key, Val >::HashTableConstIteratorSafe ( HashTableConstIteratorSafe< Key, Val > && from)

 Move constructor.